What Types of Scholarships Are There?

 8. STEM Scholarships

-STEM scholarships are accessible to students who are pursuing a college education in a science, technology, engineering, or math discipline.
-Some scholarships programs are offered specifically to students who identify with a particular group; for example, STEM scholarships for minority students.
+STEM scholarships may be accessible to students who are pursuing a college education in a science, technology, engineering, or math discipline.
+Some scholarship programs are offered specifically to students who identify with a particular group; for example, STEM scholarships for minority students.

 9. Scholarships Based on Major

-Regardless of what you’ve chosen as your college major, there’s likely a scholarship suited for you.
-These scholarships are provided by some college departments, the school itself, or private organizations who want to encourage students to pursue a particular area of study.
+Regardless of what you’ve chosen as your college major, there may be a scholarship suited for you.
+These scholarships are provided by government agencies and private organizations that want to encourage students to pursue a particular area of study.

 10. No Essay Scholarships